Who Tries to Do Good in the World?

 People who attend religious services more than once a week were 18 percentage points more likely to report being highly forgiving compared to those who never attend.

-What if the secret to a hopeful future is hidden in your past?
+What if the secret to being a good person is found in how you grew up?